"When the world sings, you have to listen. But when you sing, it slides you off a fall." A quote that echoed within…someone.

 Such a travesty.

-The wanderer now standing in the middle of the local town, it's name he never asked.
+The wanderer now standing in the middle of the local town, its name he never asked.

 He looked around while the morning crowd gave glances to him and their work they were on to this early.